-- (a) A physical or electronic copy of an advance health-care directive, revocation of an advance health-care directive, or appointment, designation, or disqualification of a surrogate has the same effect as the original. - (b) An individual may create a certified physical copy of an advance health-care directive or revocation of an advance health-care directive that is in electronic form by affirming under penalty of perjury that the physical copy is a complete and accurate copy of the directive or revocation.

-The need to rely on an advance health-care directive may arise when the original is not readily accessible.
-For example, an individual may be receiving care from several health-care professionals or may be receiving care at a location distant from that where the original is kept.
-To facilitate prompt and informed decision making, this Section provides that a copy of a health-care direction, revocation of a health-care direction, or designation or disqualification of a surrogate in a record has the same effect as the original.
-The Section also recognizes the growing use of documents in electronic form.

-Section 26.
-Construction

-- (a) This [act] does not authorize mercy killing, assisted suicide, or euthanasia. - (b) This [act] does not affect other law of this state governing treatment for mental illness of an individual involuntarily committed to a [mental health-care institution] under [cite to state law governing involuntary commitments]. - (c) Death of an individual caused by withholding or withdrawing health care in accordance with this [act] does not constitute a suicide or homicide or legally impair or invalidate a policy of insurance or an annuity providing a death benefit, notwithstanding any
+38 (a) A physical or electronic copy of an advance health-care directive, revocation of an advance health-care directive, or appointment, designation, or disqualification of a surrogate has 2 the same effect as the original.
+3 (b) An individual may create a certified physical copy of an advance health-care directive 4 or revocation of an advance health-care directive that is in electronic form by affirming under 5 penalty of perjury that the physical copy is a complete and accurate copy of the directive or 6 revocation.
+7 Comment 8 9 The need to rely on an advance health-care directive may arise when the original is not readily 10 accessible.
+For example, an individual may be receiving care from several health-care 11 professionals or may be receiving care at a location distant from that where the original is kept.
+To facilitate prompt and informed decision making, this Section provides that a copy of an 12 13 advance health-care directive, revocation of a health-care directive, or designation or 14 disqualification of a surrogate in a record has the same effect as the original.
+The Section also 15 recognizes the growing use of documents in electronic form.
+16 17 Section 26.
+Construction (a) This [act] does not authorize mercy killing, assisted suicide, or euthanasia.
+18 19 (b) This [act] does not affect other law of this state governing treatment for mental illness 20 of an individual involuntarily committed to a [mental health-care institution] under [cite to state 21 law governing involuntary commitments].
+22 (c) Death of an individual caused by withholding or withdrawing health care in 23 accordance with this [act] does not constitute a suicide or homicide or legally impair or 24 invalidate a policy of insurance or an annuity providing a death benefit, notwithstanding any 25 term of the policy or annuity. (d) This [act] does not create a presumption concerning the intention of an individual who 26 27 has not created or who has revoked an advance health-care directive.
+28 Legislative Note: In subsection (b), include in the brackets the name for a mental health facility 29 used in the state's law governing involuntary commitments and cite to the law.